PetteriAimonen/owon-xdm2041-info/mcu_board/README.md

 (*2*) Originally pulled up to +5V via R13, should be removed totally.

 (*3*) USB D+ and D- are reversed on the rear connector board, must be re-reversed...

+USB lines are protected with a TPD2E001 Transient Voltage Suppressor.